Cat pose improves spinal mobility, stretches the upper back and shoulders, alleviates neck pain and relieves stress and tension.

-Folded Butterfly stretches the lower back and groin, opens up the hips, releases tension in the neck and shoulders and quiets the mind.
+Folded Butterfly pose stretches the lower back and groin, opens up the hips, releases tension in the neck and shoulders and quiets the mind.

-Half Monkey or Half Splits is an intermediate forward bend that stretches the ankles, calves, hamstrings and lower back.
+Half Monkey pose or Half Splits is an intermediate forward bend that stretches the ankles, calves, hamstrings and lower back.

 Head-To-Knee pose stretches the ankles, calves, hamstrings, groin and lower back and opens up the hips.
 A strap can be useful in this pose.

 Knees-To-Chest is essentially Child's pose on your back.
 It's great for releasing tension at the lower back and neutralising the spine.

 Rabbit pose is an advanced posture that deeply flexes your spine.
 Please take care in this pose, especially if you suffer from lower back pain.